Dramatic opportunities abound

 The Glass Menagerie: Lower Sixth production

-Edinburgh Festival: a pupil production is being taken this summer
+Edinburgh Festival: a pupil production was taken

 National Theatre connections: pupils have the opportunity to perform new writing at the National Theatre and other new writing festivals.